Jookie262/Jookie262/README.md

 ### **Hello Everyone** 👋💻🦄

-Hi, I'm 😊 Paul Jolou, A 🎓 student from Philippines who wants to learn and explore new 🕹 Technologies, believes that it is important to continue to grow and learn.
-I'm always looking for opportunities, like online courses, seminars, conference, and classes, that can help me learn and grow in my everyday life.
-I enjoy 🙆‍♂️ collaborating and help each other in times of needs.
-I am currently finding my way to fight against procastination.
+Hi, I'm 😊 Paul Jolou, A 🎓 student from the Philippines who wants to learn and explore new 🕹 technologies, believes that it is important to continue to grow and learn.
+I'm always looking for opportunities, like online courses, seminars, conferences, and classes, that can help me learn and grow in my everyday life.
+I enjoy 🙆‍♂️ collaborating and help each other in times of need.
+I am currently finding my way to fight against procrastination.

 ### **Personal Skill Ratings**